Additional Important Safety Information

 Metabolic Changes

-Atypical antipsychotic drugs, including clozapine, have been associated with metabolic changes that can increase cardiovascular and cerebrovascular risk.
+Atypical antipsychotic drugs, including VERSACLOZ, have been associated with metabolic changes that can increase cardiovascular and cerebrovascular risk.
 These include:

 • Dyslipidemia: Undesirable alterations in lipids have occurred in patients treated with atypical antipsychotics.
 Baseline and periodic follow-up lipid evaluations are recommended.